 Buying a cheap yoga mat not only gives you something on which to practice yoga at home, but can also come in handy for a range of other exercises.
 You can use it when doing push-ups, sit-ups, deep knee bends, or any other floor exercise.

 There’s no reason a tight budget should prevent you from having plenty of exercise options.
-Give some of these cheap tools a try and you’ll see just how much of a varied and effective workout you can have without spending much money at all.
+Give some of these budget-friendly exercise tools a try and you’ll see just how much of a varied and effective workout you can have without spending much money at all.